ib-ruby/ib-ruby/spec/README.md

    @ib.received Hash, keyed by message type.
 The Hash has following structure:
    {:MessageType1 => [msg1, msg2, msg3...], :MessageType2 => [msg1, msg2, msg3...] }.

-7. If you created @ib Connection with mock_logger, all log entries produced by IB will be also caught and placed into log_entries Array.
+7. If you created @ib Connection with a mock_logger, all log entries produced by IB will be also caught and placed into log_entries Array.

-8. Your examples can thus test the content of @ib.received Hash to see what messages were received, or log_entries Array to see what was logged.
+8. Your examples can thus check the content of @ib.received Hash to see what messages were received, or log_entries Array to see what was logged.

 9. When done with this context, you call 'close_connection' helper in a top-level